syncfusion-content/wpf-docs/wpf/DoubleTextBox/Restriction-or-Validation.md

 # Restriction or Validation in WPF DoubleTextBox

+This section explains how to validate or restrict the `DoubleTextBox` control value.

 ## Restrict the value within minimum and maximum value

-The `Value` of the `DoubleTextBox` can be restricted within the maximum and minimum limits.
-Once the value has reached the maximum or maximum value , the value does not exceed the limit.
-We can change the maximum and minimum limits by using the `MinValue` property and `MaxValue` property.
+The [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~Value.html) of the [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) can be restricted within the maximum and minimum limits.
+Once the value has reached the maximum or minimum value , the value does not exceed the limit.
+We can change the maximum and minimum limits by using the [MinValue](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MinValue.html) property and [MaxValue](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MaxValue.html) property.

 You can choose when to validate the maximum and minimum limits while changing the values by using the [MinValidation](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.MinValidation.html) and [MaxValidation](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.MaxValidation.html) properties.